t2pellet/AttentionApp/README.md

 # AttentionApp

-Made for couples to be able to 'request' each other's attention
+Silly app I made for people to pester each other with requests for attention

 # First Time Setup